7 Best Video Hosting Sites of 2022 (Plus Free Options, Ranked)

 You need to rethink the way you present videos on your website.

-In other words, you need to choose video hosting that helps you strategically plan onsite video content.
+In other words, you need to choose websites that allow for hosting videos that form part of a strategic plan for your onsite video content.

 Just like with streaming and OTT platforms, the video hosting service market has a few prominent names.
 While many offer similar (or at least comparable) features, some vendors are more suited for specific customer use cases.